Facundo Pellistri

-Facundo Pellistri Rebollo (/es/; born 20 December 2001) is a Uruguayan professional footballer who plays as a right winger for Greek Super League club Panathinaikos and the Uruguay national team.
+Facundo Pellistri Rebollo (/es/; born 20 December 2001) is a Uruguayan professional footballer who plays as a winger for Greek Super League club Panathinaikos and the Uruguay national team.

 Born in Montevideo, Pellistri is a graduate of Peñarol's youth system.
 He made 37 first-team appearances for the club and was named in the Uruguayan Primera División Team of the Season in 2019.
 He transferred to Manchester United in October 2020, for a fee of £9 million.
-After joining United, he had two loan spells at Spanish club Alavés, where he made 35 appearances in total before a further loan spell at fellow La Liga side Granada in 2024.
-He joined Panathinaikos F.C. for a fee of around £5.1 million in August 2024.
+After joining United, he had two loan spells at Spanish club Alavés, where he made 35 appearances in total, before a further loan spell at fellow La Liga side Granada in 2024.
+He joined Panathinaikos for a fee of around £5.1 million in August 2024.

 Pellistri represented Uruguay at under-16 level, before making his senior international debut in January 2022.
 He played for Uruguay at the 2022 FIFA World Cup and the 2024 Copa América.

 Early life and education

 Pellistri was born on 20 December 2001 in the capital city of Montevideo to a family of Spanish and Italian descent.
 His father, Marcelo, is an accountant and his mother, Lucía (née Rebollo), is a pediatrician.
-Along with his native Uruguayan passport, Pellistri also holds a Spanish passport through his father's grandmother, a native of the municipality of A Coruña in Galicia.
+Along with his native Uruguayan passport, Pellistri also has a Spanish passport through his father's grandmother, a native of the municipality of A Coruña in Galicia.
 The lead singer of Uruguayan rock band La Vela Puerca, Sebastián Teysera, is Pellistri's godfather.

 Pellistri was privately educated at two institutions in the Pocitos neighbourhood: St Brendan's School for his early years, where he first learned English, and then Ivy Thomas Memorial School for high school.
 His strongest subject at school was mathematics.
 In 2019, Pellistri graduated from a pre-architectural study program.